 'To put it differently, if we all treat everyone else exactly the same way we would like to be treated, then the world will surely become a much better place.
 This is the foundation for respect, inclusion and justice.'

-The Alfred Deakin Institute for Citizenship and Globalisation (ADI) is a leading humanities and social sciences research institute.
-It works to understand the complex meanings of citizenship, social inclusion and globalisation, and investigates the implications of these forces in our lives and communities.
+The Alfred Deakin Institute for Citizenship and Globalisation (ADI) is Australia’s leading social sciences and humanities research institute.
+Their work investigates the implications of globalising forces in our lives and communities to power equitable and just change in society.

-We sat down with Prof. Mansouri to find out more about ADI and its work.
+We sat down with Professor Mansouri to find out more about ADI and its work.

 What is the Alfred Deakin Institute for Citizenship and Globalisation (ADI) and what inspired you to become its Director?